PabloHermun/pablohermun/README.md

 I'm a Data Analyst and a multidisciplinary thinker with a background in **Physics**, and hands on experience on **programming, automation, and linux systems administration**.
 Naturally curious and proactive, always seeking opportunities to optimize workflows through data and build understanding through visualization.

-In my free time I also play the violin 🎻 and do rock climbing 🧗🏼.

 <!--
 **PabloHermun/pablohermun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.